Gravel Size Chart and Different Types explained with pictures

 • As a decorative stone collection for gardens, patios, and yards

 You can also use these rocks as the foundation for roads, driveways, and walkways but you’ll have to topdress them with stone dust.
-This is because they can be unstable to walk on because of their size and require finer gravel for added stability.
+They can be unstable to walk on because of their size and require finer gravel for added stability.

 #2 Gravel